Try The Mathematical Tripos

 • YouTube - Arithmetic and Geometry Math Foundations 10

-The prime notation used in the proof represents another similar variable.
+The prime notation used in the proof represents another variable with the same type.

 Laws of arithmetic for fracions